jquast/ucs-detect/docs/sw_results/Alacritty.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *Alacritty* measures width 1.
+  while *alacritty* measures width 1.

-.. _Alacrittyzwj:
+.. _alacrittyzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *Alacritty* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *alacritty* appears to be **None**, this is from a summary of the following
 results: